cncf-tags/green-reviews-tooling/README.md

 5. Gather sustainability-related metrics
 6. Publish sustainability metrics

-If you are curious and want to discover more a good:
+If you are curious and want to discover more, here are some good resources:
 - You can read the deep dive [article](https://tag-env-sustainability.cncf.io/blog/2024-green-reviews-working-group-measuring-sustainability/)
 - You can watch the Kubecon EU '24 [Maintainer Talk](https://www.youtube.com/watch?v=UFa8hxOGKwQ)